fjblau/kesslergame/.zenflow/tasks/game-pauses-when-status-changes-ee41/investigation.md

 - Low risk change: only affects default UI state

 ### Result
-The game will no longer pause automatically when the risk status changes between LOW, MEDIUM, and CRITICAL.
+- The game will no longer pause automatically when risk status changes (configurable via UI toggle)
+- Risk status now correctly reflects debris count with new thresholds (0=LOW, 1-20=MEDIUM, 20+=CRITICAL)
+- Risk status display in StatsPanel now matches the border color
+- Visual feedback added with colored tint in outer ring based on risk level
+- Score properly resets when using mid-game reset button